Protect Data at Rest Using Self-managed Encryption Keys on Confluent Cloud

 Requirements

-To use self-managed encryption keys for Confluent Cloud clusters, you must meet the following requirements:
+To use self-managed encryption keys for your clusters on Confluent Cloud, you must meet the following requirements:

-• A key management service (KMS) that supports the Key Management Interoperability Protocol (KMIP) version 1.1 or later.
+• Use a key management service (KMS) that supports the Key Management Interoperability Protocol (KMIP) version 1.1 or later.

 • Amazon Web Services Key Management Service (AWS KMS)